tschiemer/at-commander/README.md

     var Command = require('at-commander').Command;

-    var myCommand = new Command(command, expected, callback, processor);
+    var myCommand = new Command(command, expected, options);

     modem.run(myCommand); // or
     modem.addCommand(myCommand);

-The constructor semantics are very much identical to the options of [run(command, expected, callback, processor)](#run-command-expected-callback-processor) which serves as shortcut.
+The constructor semantics are very much identical to the options of [run(command, expected, options)](#run-command-expected-options) which serves as shortcut.

 ### Notification